1966 Nickel Value (2026 Guide): Errors List & No Mint Mark Worth

 The Reverse Of The 1966 Nickel

-Other Features Of The 1966 Nickel
+Other Features of the 1966 Nickel

-The face value of the 1966 Jefferson nickel is five cents ($0.05).
-It is a round coin measuring 21.20 millimeters (0.835 inch) in diameter, weighing 5 grams (0.176 ounce), and 1.95 millimeters (0.077 inch) thick.
-The edge is plain, and its metal composition is 75% copper and 25% nickel.
+The face value is five cents ($0.05).
+The coin measures 21.20 millimeters (0.835 inch) in diameter and 1.95 millimeters (0.077 inch) thick, weighing exactly 5.00 grams (0.176 ounce).
+The edge is plain and smooth with no reeding.
+Metal composition is 75% copper and 25% nickel — no silver content whatsoever.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)